What Is Sports Nutrition for Teenage Athletes?

 5 Practical Nutrition Tips for Busy Families

-Those words can trigger resistance, especially with teenagers.
+Those terms can trigger resistance, especially with teenagers.
 Try language like “energy food”, “recovery food”, or “better options”.

 2) Make upgrades gradually, not dramatically

-Small changes done consistently beat big changes that last one week.
+Small changes done consistently beat big changes that last one week, especially when building teenage nutrition habits.

 3) Reduce the less helpful options gradually, not with a big announcement